-- ✓ February 1: Tenure-track candidates, candidates on term appointments, and ISLs scheduled for review submit materials to the CFA and R&P committees for spring reappointment. - ✓ February 1: due date for faculty to declare their intent to take leave (intents cover the academic year one year in the future-e.g., intents filed in 2/2018 cover the academic year 2019-20 as well as calendar year 2020).
-Chairs are copied on these intents and must keep track of them to work in collaboration with the Provost's Office to ensure that no more than 20-25% of the tenure-eligible faculty members in a department are on leave in a single year. - ✓ February 15: R&P reappointment recommendations for ISLs and senior ISLs eligible for multi-year contracts and for all faculty on

-- term appointments at or beyond their 4th year are due. - ✓ February 15: Deadline for R&Ps to bring recommendations for "senior hires" (i.e., for the ranks of associate professor and full professor) to the CFA for its approval. - ✓ Mid-February: Budget portal opens for following fiscal year budget submissions/new requests. - ✓ Late February: Deadline for submitting course schedule for Fall semester.
+- ✓ February 1: Tenure-track candidates, candidates on term appointments, and ISLs scheduled for review submit materials to the CFA and R&P committees for spring reappointment. - ✓ February 1: due date for faculty to declare their intent to take leave during the academic year 2020-21 or calendar year 2021.
+Chairs are copied on these intents and must keep track of them to work in collaboration with the Provost's Office to ensure that no more than 20-25% of the tenure-eligible faculty members in a department are on leave in a single year. - ✓ February 15: R&P reappointment recommendations for ISLs and senior ISLs eligible for multi-year contracts and for all faculty on term appointments at or beyond their 4th year are due. - ✓ February 15: Deadline for R&Ps to bring recommendations for "senior hires" (i.e., for the ranks of associate professor and full professor) to the CFA for its approval. - ✓ Mid-February: Budget portal opens for following fiscal year budget submissions/new requests. - ✓ Late February: Deadline for submitting course schedule for Fall semester.